 Im in the middle of a divorce, both names on the house and car.
 Ex got the car, and I got the house.
 He let the car get repossessed and I was not notified that it was until the day of by the ex.
 Now bank is trying to sue us both.
 Also I cant afford the house, its one whole paycheck of mine and Ive...
 Read more »

 If you have an attorney for your divorce, discuss this with her/him.
 When a bankruptcy action is filed, it places an automatic stay on all state court actions.
 That means that the PA court cannot proceed in your divorce action until either the bankruptcy has been completed or dismissed, or the...Read more »

 If the bank account is in her deceased husband's name, then she may need to open up his estate.
 The bank probably will not give her the funds until she begins probate.
-In that case, she'll either need to present the will to the Register of Wills (of which you would then be entitled to see), or it...Read more »
+In that case, she'll either need to present the will to the Register of Wills (of which you would then be entitled to...Read more »

 she is not awake and in no way gave consent for him to sign.
 I am her poa and have been motoring her bank account and paying bills for her.
 He did not tell me about it and is unaware I have a cess to her account.
 They are not married nor have children together, there is no joint account.
 What legal...
 Read more »

 you need to notify the bank immediately if a check was paid on a "forged necessary endorsement"--namely her signature or the signature of the person using the check.
 He will have to put the money in the account.
 A problem may be that it sounds like he is in her house.

 Your question is way too broad to be answered in this forum.
 You should consult an experienced business attorney and accountant who can assist you figure out if you should operate as a corporation, limited liability company or a sole proprietorship.
 Additionally, the attorney would need an...Read more »